1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-NEH Media Projects is a grant from the National Endowment for the Humanities (NEH) that funds the development, production, and distribution of radio programs, podcasts, documentary films, and online video content grounded in humanities scholarship.
+NEH Media Projects is sponsored by National Endowment for the Humanities (NEH).
+This program supports the development, production, and distribution of radio programs, podcasts, documentary films, and documentary film series that engage general audiences with humanities ideas in creative and appealing ways.
+Projects must be grounded in humanities scholarship and demonstrate a thoughtful, balanced, and analytical approach.

 Get alerted about grants like this